 School Meals Menu Planning 101

-School food service personnel will be trained on the basic meal pattern requirements for meals served within the National School Lunch and School Breakfast Programs.
+This in-person training is a BEGINNER level workshop intended to train school food service personnel on the basic meal pattern requirements for meals served within the National School Lunch and School Breakfast Programs.

 This training is designed to assist school food authorities (SFAs) who currently contract or are seeking to contract for school meal services with a food service management company or meal vendor in meeting all requirements associated with the Invitation for Bid and Contract process.
 Participants will better understand the three-step document submission and review process and receive training in developing Invitation for Bid and contract documents that meet federal and state regulations and statutes.